netscaler/netscaler-k8s-ingress-controller/docs/network/node-controller.md

 **To establish network connectivity using Citrix node controller:**

-1. Deploy the Citrix ingress controller.
+1. Deploy the Netscaler ingress controller.
 Perform the following:

     1. Download the [citrix-k8s-ingress-controller.yaml](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml) using the following command:

             wget  https://raw.githubusercontent.com/citrix/citrix-k8s-ingress-controller/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml

     2. Edit the `citrix-k8s-ingress-controller.yaml` file and enter the values for the environmental variables.
-For more information, see [Deploy the Citrix ingress controller](https://docs.netscaler.com/en-us/citrix-k8s-ingress-controller/deploy/cic-yaml.html).
+For more information, see [Deploy the Netscaler ingress controller](https://docs.netscaler.com/en-us/citrix-k8s-ingress-controller/deploy/cic-yaml.html).

     3. Once you update the environment variables, save the YAML file and deploy it using the following command:

             kubectl create -f citrix-k8s-ingress-controller.yaml

-    4. Verify if the Citrix ingress controller is deployed successfully using the following command:
+    4. Verify if the Netscaler ingress controller is deployed successfully using the following command:

             kubectl get pods --all-namespaces